codefellows-seattle-javascript-401d19/15-binary-trees/README.md

 * Implement a BinaryTree Constructor (__not an ES6 class__)
 * implement the following prototype methods
   * `find(value)` should iterate over all child nodes using an in-order traversal and return the first node that has that value, it should return null if a node with the value is not found
-  * `toString()` should iterate over all child nodes using a pre-order traversal and concatenate their values separated by newlines in to a string
+  * `toString(str)` should iterate over all child nodes using a pre-order traversal and concatenate their values separated by newlines in to a string
   * `.toArray(array)` should use a post-order traversal and push all the tree's elements into an array.

 ##### Big O